dshaplyko/github_copilot_practice/readme.md

     - Use GitHub Copilot to create a `.gitignore` file with the necessary Node.js ignoring options.

 ### Step 5: Implement Methods in the AdvancedOperations Class
-1. Open `AdvancedOperations.mjs` and implement the methods using GitHub Copilot assistance (both CodeWhisperer and Copilot assistant features).
+1. Open `src/AdvancedOperations.mjs` and implement the methods using GitHub Copilot assistance (both CodeWhisperer and Copilot assistant features).

 ### Step 6: Add Documentation and Comments
 1. **Add JSDoc comments**: